 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- n.
-A cold or icy manner.
+- noun A cold manner or period of disaffection.

-- v.
-To cover with frost.
+- intransitive verb To cover with frost.

-- n.
-A covering of minute ice-needles formed from the atmosphere at night upon the ground and on exposed objects when they have cooled by radiation below the dew-point and the dew-point is below the freezing-point.
+- noun A covering of minute ice-needles formed from the atmosphere at night upon the ground and on exposed objects when they have cooled by radiation below the dew-point and the dew-point is below the freezing-point.
 Also called hoar frost, white frost, and rime.

 - To injure by frost.